moazzamk/moz-tech/README.md

 ## You can run program on cli using :

-go run main.go
+go run cmd/web/main.go

 For any errors of missing dependencies, you can do:

-go get <dependency>
+go get &lt;dependency>